 To be honest, sometimes I feel like road trips are as American as apple pie.
 People seem to love road trips and I’m often faced with disbelief when I tell people it’s still my least favorite form of travel.
+Although nowadays with new #VanLife movement, I’m starting to think that maybe I just need to turn my car into a campervan for road trips instead.

 When you live in Los Angeles, you spend an ungodly amount of time in your car.
 For those of you who aren’t familiar with driving in the city of angels, this SNL skit is a pretty accurate representation.
 We love to complain about traffic and discuss “shortcuts”…kind of how the British are with the weather.
 So, needless to say, the idea of spending extra time in my car doesn’t exactly leave me screaming “vacation!”